AnonymousPlanet/thgtoa/guide.md

 #### Deciding which sub-route you'll take:

 Remember that plausible deniability is not a silver bullet and will be of little use in case of torture[^5].
-As a matter a fact, depending on who your adversary would be (your threat model), It might be wise not to use Veracrypt at all as shown in this demonstration: <https://defuse.ca/truecrypt-plausible-deniability-useless-by-game-theory.htm>
+As a matter a fact, depending on who your adversary would be (your threat model), it might be wise not to use Veracrypt at all as shown in this demonstration: <https://defuse.ca/truecrypt-plausible-deniability-useless-by-game-theory.htm>

 Now you'll have to pick your next step between two options: